 If you have any questions about this race, click the button below.Questions?

-In addition to either making a Donation, and/or participating in the event, we are offering additional ways to support the event as a vendor or food booth, allowing a company to have a stall at the event to promote their company or business.
+In addition to either making a donation, and/or participating in the event, we are offering additional ways to support us.
+Please consider becoming a Key Event Sponsor, or join us on the day as a Business Exhibitor / Food Vendor and have a stall at the event to promote your business.

 In May of 2017 I had the chance to visit Rwanda and it changed my life.
 I met so many amazing people and I learned a lot of history about the Rwandan Genocide.
 1 million people in Rwanda were killed in just 100 days in the genocide.
 The countries recovery has been amazing and, the general resilience, positivity and outlook of the Rwandan people after such an atrocious event has been remarkable.
 I could wave to anyone on the streets and they would smile and wave back.
 Rwanda is an amazing country and I believe that I can make a difference.